 - Mega Man ZX Advent: Grey wakes up in a strange lab with no memory of who he is, including his name.
 Cue the arrival of Pandora, who helpfully tells him his name is Grey in the same sentence she declares she's here to dispose of him as a "defective Mega Man" whose mind control was interrupted.
 When he escapes and is rescued from death by a Hunter named Billy, he asks for Grey's name, leading to the above quote in the heading.

-- Metal Gear has a Zig Zagged Trope example in Snake and Liquid.
-Snake says that he has no name, despite characters calling him Big Boss (his title given to him by the CIA), John (his birth name), and Snake (his code name from MGS3, and the name he dislikes the least).
-When Liquid implies that he and Solid Snake have no names and no history, Snake counters that he does have a name.
+- In Metal Gear Solid, when Liquid Snake implies that he and Solid Snake have no names and no history, Snake counters that he does have a name.
 Liquid is pissed at the idea of identifying with his birth name.
-The end of the game reveals that his first name is David.
+The end of the game reveals that Solid Snake's first name is David.

 - The Nameless One from Planescape: Torment had a name, but due to his amnesia, he can't remember what it is.
 The majority of the game is about his attempts to recover his memories and atone for his past.
 He can eventually relearn his name, but you can't.